codemonkey85/PKMDS-Blazor/README.md

 Q: What are the system requirements for PKMDS?

 A: PKMDS is a web app, so it can be used on any device that has a web browser.
 You can use PKMDS on a desktop computer, laptop, tablet, or smartphone.
+Please note that the app runs best in Google Chrome or Chromium-based browsers - I've noticed some UI bugs in Safari for instance.

 Q: Can I use PKMDS on my mobile device?